gnames/gnparser/README.md

 - Can be scaled to many CPUs and computers (if 300 millions names an hour is not enough).
 - Calculates a stable UUID version 5 ID from the content of a string.
+- Provides C-binding to incorporate parser into other languages.

 ## Use Cases